MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Azure RTOS is free for commercial deployment using [pre-licensed processors](https://github.com/azure-rtos/threadx/blob/master/LICENSED-HARDWARE.txt).
 Azure RTOS comes with Azure IoT cloud capabilities and features such as device update and security.
 These features help reduce both device and cloud development costs.

 Azure RTOS is certified for safety and security, helping to reduce the time and cost of building compliant devices for specific verticals such as medical, automotive, and industrial.

+### LPWAN devices

+If LPWAN devices, such as LoRaWAN, NB-IoT, or LTE-M, are already connected to another IoT cloud, the [Azure IoT Central Device Bridge](/azure/iot-central/core/howto-build-iotc-device-bridge) can help bridge to Azure IoT Central without incurring costs to change existing devices.

 ### Azure Sphere